A General Hidden State Random Walk Model for Animal Movement: Introduction

 \section{Introduction}

-In animal ecology, being able to understand and model the movement of animals is fundamental (Nathan et al. 2008).
-For example, animal behaviorists want to see to what extent animals have preferred movement directions or are attracted towards environmental targets, such as areas rich in food (Latombe et al. 2014).
+In animal ecology, being able to understand and model the movement of animals is fundamental (\cite{Nathan2008}).
+For example, animal behaviorists want to see to what extent animals have preferred movement directions or are attracted towards several environmental targets, such as food-rich patches and previously visited locations (spatial memory effect) (\cite{Latombe2014}).
 The development of Global Positioning System (GPS) technology permits the collection of a large amount of data on animal movement.
 This can be combined to data available from geographic information systems (GIS) to investigate how the environment influences animal displacement.
 To achieve this goal, robust statistical techniques and flexible animal movement models are required.

-Discrete time models for animal movement are actively being developed and investigated (Holyoak et al. 2008).
+Discrete time models for animal movement are actively being developed and investigated (\cite{Holyoak2008}).
 Because displacement in discrete time can be characterized by the distance and the direction between two consecutive localizations, circular-linear processes can be used to model movement in 2D.
-A basic model is the biased correlated random walk of Turchin (1998); it predicts the next motion angle as a comprise between the current one (often called directional persistence) and the direction towards a specific target (also called directional bias).
-An alternative formulation of this model is proposed by Shimatani et al. (2012).
-Generalizations involving several directional targets are presented in Rivest et al. (2015).
+A basic model is the biased correlated random walk (BCRW) of \cite{Turchin}; it predicts the next motion angle as a comprise between the current one (often called directional persistence if the bias is towards zero) and the direction towards a specific target (also called directional bias).
+Several authors have built models to adapt or generalize the BCRW so that it can be applied in different contexts. \cite{Jonsen2005} directly model the $(x,y)$-coordinates at a given time-step as a function of coordinates at the previous time-step with bivariate normal distributions to deal with data acquired at irregular time intervals.
+An alternative formulation of this model is proposed by \cite{Shimatani2012}, but this formulation of the BCRW does not allow to include multiple directional biases.
+Despite the rapid increase in the development of movement analysis, most quantitative techniques still consider only two directional targets when estimating the mean direction of BCRWs.
+However, habitat selection studies demonstrate that animal movement can be influenced simultaneously by more than one or two environmental features (\cite{Moreau2012}).
+Our first generalization of the BCRW is therefore to make the mean direction of the process depend upon several directional targets.
+To do so, we embed the directional model recently proposed by \cite{Rivest2015} within the BCRW and show how it is easily interpretable.
+We also show that its estimation is numerically more stable than other BCRW models.